You are using an outdated browser. Please upgrade your browser to improve your experience

 1. Try to remove emotion and think logically.

+Product management is very emotional and trying to remove emotion is a constant struggle.
 Remind yourself that what has gone has gone and the decision now is whether to invest the next amount of time/money/energy/hope, against the likely return based on the information you have now

 2. Separate the behaviour from your identity.

 This might sound strange but we tend to attach what we do to who we are.
 Therefore if we quit a habit, a behaviour, a course of action, it can feel like we are quitting part of ourselves.
-Take a moment to remind yourself they are too different things and it will be a little easier.
+Take a moment to remind yourself they are two different things and it will be a little easier.

 3. Quit before you think you should.